 In this question, you want to remember that HC and HAC are still consistent even if there is no autocorrelation and no heteroskedasticity.
-Those are "safe" to use even they wouldn't be strictly required.
+Those are "safe" to use even if they aren't strictly required.
 (The only thing you win by using HO errors is better precision if the errors are truly homoskedastic with no serial correlation, but the gains are usually small.)
 Other than that, this is a simple case of eliminating the covariance estimators which are non-consistent.